abaez/ansible-role-rustup/README.md

   - armv7-unknown-linux-gnueabihf
   - armv7-unknown-linux-musleabihf
   - x86_64-unknown-linux-musl
-- toolchain
+- toolchains
   - nightly-x86_64-unknown-linux-gnu
-- packages
-  - [pijul]
+- crates
   - [exa]
   - [way-cooler]
   - [iota]
   - [parallel]
+  - [rust-clippy]

 Role Variables
 --------------

-The role has 3 variables.
+The role has 3 variables to update.
 Each one should be changed according to the user's needs.
-The defaults are given in the listing:
+The defaults can be seen in [defaults]:

 ``` yaml
 conf: